 You can make a donation to Highland Friendship Club by sending a check to:

-Make an online donation by clicking on the DONATE button above.
+Make an online donation by clicking on the DONATE tab along the top of HFC's website.
 There are options for a one-time or sustaining (monthly, quarterly or annual) donation.
 Your donation is tax deductible.

 What is Highland Friendship Club's nonprofit status?